Bjorn-Borg/store_front/README.md

 ### Next steps on setup

-Setting a docker container to run this project in
+- Setting a docker container to run this project in.
-Set the first test suites in Jest and Cypress
+- Set the first test suites in Jest and Cypress.

 ### Performance monitoring flow